 - our defined contribution plans provide retirement benefits in return for services rendered.
 These plans provide an individual account for each participant and have terms that specify how contributions to the participant's account are to be determined rather than the amount of pension benefits the participant is to receive.
 Contributions to these plans are based on pretax income and/or discretionary amounts determined on an annual basis.
-Our expense for the defined contribution plans for continuing operations totaled \$173 million in 2017, \$111 million in 2016 and \$288 million in 2015.
-The increase in 2017 resulted from an increase in the domestic workforce and the reinstatement of discretionary contributions in 2017. - our defined benefit plans, which include both funded and unfunded pension plans, define an amount of pension benefit to be provided, usually as a function of age, years of service and/or compensation.
+Our expense for the defined contribution plans for continuing operations totaled \$193 million in 2018, \$173 million in 2017 and \$111 million in 2016.
+The increase in 2018 resulted from an increase in the domestic and international workforce. - our defined benefit plans, which include both funded and unfunded pension plans, define an amount of pension benefit to be provided, usually as a function of age, years of service and/or compensation.
 The unfunded obligations and net periodic benefit cost of our United States defined benefit plans were not material for the periods presented; and - our postretirement plans other than pensions are offered to specific eligible employees.
 The accumulated benefit obligations and net periodic benefit cost for these plans were not material for the periods presented.